I am a Zeldman fan. I admire him. I think he is a person who is smart, accomplished, and also nice. Check out his podcast. It’s great!

 When we change a component, we do so in a template.
 Instead of modifying CSS and HTML, we do it in one place, the HTML.
-If you build it right, the older a Functional CSS project gets, the less CSS you write.
+If you build it right, the older a Atomic CSS project gets, the less CSS you write.

 “Employers who see developers and designers as interchangable commodities will hurry their workers along, resulting in bloated codebases that lead intelligent people to blame best practices instead of work processes.”

 Is this move away from dogmatic adherence to semantic markup driven by employers who don’t value the right things, or by overworked, rushed developers?
 No.

 The evolution of what we are building on the web today is driving us to continually question old best practices and revisit or invent ways to build things on the web.
 The “non-semantic” classes of today are not those of yesterday.